reevost/vspk_paper/README.md

 The file discrete_dynamical_model_analysis.py provide the code related to the result of the application on the orbit recognition.

 The file shape_segmentation_analysis.py provide the code related to the results on the shape segmentation experiment.

-The script oasis_svm.py provide various example of svm classification applied to persistence diagrams.
-In particular are considered four types of kernel for persistence diagrams, respectively: